-The Elevator Pitch: Utilize user’s music streaming data to create end of year summaries for (1) personal listeners and (2) the platform as a whole.
+The Elevator Pitch: Utilize user’s music streaming data to create the end of year summaries for (1) personal listeners and (2) the platform as a whole.

 The Platform(s): Social Media, Email, Application, Out-of-Home, Website

-The Details: Spotify annually collects the user’s streaming data to create a report into how that individual utilized the platform that year.
-Fields include most listened to song/artist, top genres, complete playlist and much more.
+The Details: Spotify annually collects the user’s streaming data to create a report on how that individual utilized the platform that year.
+Fields include most listened to song/artist, top genres, complete playlist, and much more.
 Spotify got this information to their users through email and application notifications.
 Once in the reports, users got the opportunity to share their listening habits to social media with just one click.

 Spotify added A Decade Wrapped 2019 for this year’s campaign to signify the end of the 2010s for music.
-Additional to complete analytical report for the decade, Spotify turned this information to an Out-of-Home campaign giving shout-outs to all those who have interacted with the platform throughout the period in time.
+Additional to complete an analytical report for the decade, Spotify turned this information into an Out-of-Home campaign giving shout-outs to all those who have interacted with the platform throughout the period in time.

 The Lesson: Sometimes the best way to show your users that you care isn’t just a follow-up with an email.
-Create something unique, personal and valuable to watch your advocacy grow.
+Create something unique, personal, and valuable to watch your advocacy grow.

 2. Reeses (Hershey) – Reese the Movie: ASMR

-The Elevator Pitch: Enlist ASMRtists from YouTube with large audience bases to create a full length feature film with Reese and ASMR.
+The Elevator Pitch: Enlist ASMRtists from YouTube with large audience bases to create a full-length feature film with Reese and ASMR.

 The Platform(s): Social Media, Television, Website

 The Lesson: Brands need to pay attention to what is trending on the internet.
 Why?
-The brand who acts first gets the best return and it gives options when trying to stay relevant; just make sure it is an execution that can align with the brand without reaching.
+The brand that acts first gets the best return and it gives options when trying to stay relevant; just make sure it is an execution that can align with the brand without reaching.
 ASMR worked for Reese because eating is a popular form of ASMR.